legion0/KZBot/README.md

+If you do not yet have a Binance account please use my referal link: https://www.binance.com/?ref=12559326

 1. Get a VPS, https://console.cloud.google.com has a free micro instance that is sufficient for running this bot.

 2. Get a telegram bot token from https://telegram.me/botfather and write it down somewhere.